How do children read minds in conversation?

-In everyday conversation, our inner lives leak out in all manner of cues—written on our faces, brimming in our silences, and hinted by what we leave unsaid.
-In my research, I am primarily interested in how children draw rich mental inferences from subtle conversational cues.
-While even infants seem to readily recruit mental representations in the service of conversation, my work asks how conversational cues enable children to build and update those representations in the first place.
-Below, you will find a selection of some of my current research.
+To navigate the complex social world, children must learn to figure out what other poeple know, want and believe not just from what they say, but how they say it.
+In everyday conversation, our inner lives leak out in all manner of cues—written on our faces, brimming in our silences, hinted at in what we leave unsaid.
+My research investigates how children draw rich mental inferences from these subtle conversational cues.
+While even infants readily recruit mental representations to navigate conversation, my work asks how conversational cues help children build and revise those representations in the first place.
+These skills are crucial not only for children to become smooth conversationalists, but also for social learning, theory of mind, and emotion understanding.

 Delays and disfluencies (“um”) are ubiquitous in everyday conversation and often signal rich information about what’s going on inside a speaker’s mind.
 How—and how quickly—something is said can be as meaningful as what is said.
 In this line of work, I investigate how children (and adults) use disfluencies to infer a speaker’s underlying mental processes.
 My research explores how children use these cues to reason about just how much someone knows and what their true underlying feelings are.
 In this work, I argue that children’s reasoning about delays and disfluencies is inferential (vs. heuristic), broad (vs. limited), and flexible (vs. fixed).